Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Introduction

 In Section \ref{sectmw} we prove a version of the Muckenhoupt-Wheeden-Wolff inequality for potentials on graphs.
 The part of the inequality we need is that independently proved by T. Wolff.
 In Section \ref{sectcap} we show that measures on $\partial T$ and $X$, if they are correspondent under $\Lambda_*$ or its inverse map, have comparable energy.
 As a consequence, we prove Theorem \ref{maine}.

 Section \ref{pttII} presents the basic facts of potential theory on trees.
-First, we show that the Muckenhoupt-Wheeden-Wolff inequality establishes a correspondence between ``Bessel'' potential theory on $X$ (or $\partial T$) and (in the interesting case) ``logarithmic'' potential theory on $T\cup\partial T$.
+First, we show that the Muckenhoupt-Wheeden-Wolff inequality establishes a correspondence between ``Bessel'' potential theory on $X$, hence on $\partial T$, and ``logarithmic'' potential theory on $T\cup\partial T$.
 The latter is the sort of potential theory which has been independently developed by several authors over the past twenty years, an account of which is given in the rest of the section.
 Potential theory on trees is simpler than its counterparts on general Ahlfors-regular spaces for several reasons.
-The main such reason is that capacities can be computed explicitly by means of recursive formulas, which are deduced in the present article.
+The main such reason is that capacities can be computed explicitly by means of recursive formulas, which are deduced in the present article in a rather general form.
 Moreover, in the context of trees, sets' boundaries are often trivial and scaling arguments are elementary and natural.
 As a consequence, the capacitary potential of a set $E$ is a simple object, whose geometry is linked to that of the set $E$ in a very transparent way.

 Some of the material presented here has already appeared in the literature, while some of it is presented here for the first time.
 We present, in particular, a deduction of the trace inequality for the potential $K$ from a much simpler dyadic ``Carleson measure inequality'' on trees.
 Then, we give a rather \it direct \rm proof that a testing condition known to be equivalent to the trace inequality implies a capacitary condition, also known to be equivalent to the trace inequality.
 This answers a question Maz'ya asked some of us some years ago.